yassCan/yassCan/README.md

 - 👋 Hi, I’m @yassCan a full satck dev
-- 👀 I know in JavaScript, html5, CSS3, React Native and Ionic, python, typescript, Java, golang
+- 👀 I know JavaScript, html5, CSS3, TypeScript, nodeJs, python
-- 🌱 I am interested in Rust
+- 🌱 I am interested in Rust and AI

 <!---
 yassCan/yassCan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.